 What to Make with Taco Seasoning

-The most obvious answer is, of course, tacos!
-Ground beef tacos, ground turkey tacos, chicken tacos, shrimp tacos, veggie tacos, you name it, this homemade seasoning really loves tacos!
+- Tacos: The most obvious answer is, of course, tacos!
+This homemade seasoning is perfect for ground beef tacos, ground turkey tacos, chicken tacos, shrimp tacos, veggie tacos, you name it.

-It’s also really delicious blended into or added to casseroles and soup, like this vegetarian butternut squash and black bean soup or this taco soup.
-You can also make these easy and delicious low-carb chicken fajitas and meal prep for the whole week!
+- Soup: It’s also really delicious blended into soups, like this butternut squash and black bean soup, simple black bean soup, or this taco soup.

 Taco Seasoning Recipe